Neara-Software/NearaHackathon2025/README.md

 # Example Robocode Tank Royale Bot
-This repository has an example bot written in Kotlin which is compatible with Java and the JVM, just with a nicer programming language.
+This repository has a skeleton of an example bot written in Java, with some basic logic and heuristics provided.
 It also has everything necessary to run as a host for a Robocode Tank Royale competition.
 So other bots can be packaged and dropped into the `bots` folder and it'll be picked up.

 Ensure that you are familiar with the rules and anatomy of a tank.
 They're important to understanding the limitations of your tank.